vamsiramakrishnan/TrafficSignRecognition/README.md

 # Clone the reposiory
 https://github.com/vamsiramakrishnan/TrafficSignRecognition.git

+# Getting around the repository
+* Initially, all the code resided in the file TrafficSignClassifier.ipynb
+* To clean up the code and make it re-usable, part of the code was exported to a python file called PreProcessing.py which is used by the final version of the file to call functions.
+* There are deviations in the way the project has been designed and the questions answered.

+# Some highlights
+* 98.5% accuracy over the test set
+* Learning rate annealing, Dropout increment, batch size increase as accuracy increases
+* Greedy best save implemented on validation accuracy being the criteria
+* Dataset size varied and finally

+# Steps followed in
 # Download and Visualize
 * Use pandas and matplotlib along with the SignNames.csv to visualize data